-Guppies (Poecilia reticulata) are one of the most popular, diverse and easy-to-keep freshwater aquarium fish.
-Savvy breeders know the length of the guppy gestation period ranges from 21 to 31 days which allows them to prepare for caring for a large family of guppy fry.
+Guppies (Poecilia reticulata) are one of the most popular, diverse, and easy-to-keep freshwater aquarium fish.
+The length of the guppy gestation period ranges from 21 to 31 days, which is incredibly convenient because it allows them, and us as responsible fish parents, prepare for caring for a large family of guppy fry.

 Pregnant Guppy Stages and Gestation